Matt-st/Matt-st.github.io/_posts/2020-06-10-Custom-Object-Comparator-In-Java.md

 ### Example 3 Chaining with Custom Class
 Thanks to a post [here](https://medium.com/faun/chaining-comparators-65890bc2ad6a),  I was able to learn about this custom class way of handling chaining for multiple comparators.

+The code below creates a class `MovieChainedComparator` that has a constructor which takes as many `Comparator<Movie>` classes as we add to it.
+We can see usage for the constructor in code samples below this.
+After the class is built and when the call to `collections.sort` is made it will trigger the `public int compare(Movie m1, Movie m2)` method which will run until the result from every `Comparator<Movie>` class is 0.
+A key note about this setup is that `Comparator<Movie>` classes will run in the order by which they are added to the `private List<Comparator<Movie>> listComparators`.

 ```java
 class MovieChainedComparator implements Comparator<Movie> {